If you’re thinking about marriage or your relationship is getting serious, it’s important to discuss your attitudes to money with your partner.

 By considering your current financial situation - including any assets or debts you may each be bringing to the table - you’re setting a solid foundation for the future.

-Taking things one step further, you may consider using a pre-nup – or pre-nuptial agreement – to clarify what will happen to your assets should your relationship not stand the test of time.
+Taking things one step further, you may consider using a pre-nup – or pre-nuptial agreement – to help clarify what might happen to your assets should your relationship not stand the test of time.

 What is a pre-nup, anyway?